pooltogether/pooltogether-proxy-factory-package/README.md

 )
 ```

+*Note:* if there is no Generic Proxy Factory for the target network, one will be deployed

 # Installation
 Install the repo and dependencies by running:
 `yarn`

+# Build
+To build the package, run:
+`yarn dev`

+# Publish
+To publish any changes to npm, build first and then run:
+`yarn publish`

 # Testing
 Run the unit tests locally with: